handsontable/handsontable/visual-tests/README.md

 ## Run visual tests through GitHub Actions

-GitHub Actions runs the visual tests automatically, but you can run them manually as well:
+Our GitHub Actions configuration runs the visual tests automatically, but you can run them manually as well:

 1. On GitHub, at the bottom of your PR, find the **Visual tests** check.
 Select **Details**.
 2. On the left, next to the **Visual tests** job, select 🔄.